Your money-making expert. Financial journalist, TV and radio personality.

 In this article we’re going to explore three different ways to invest in AI, and highlight some risks to keep in mind.
 Keep reading for all the details or click on a link below to jump straight to a specific section…

-Following the release of ChatGPT in November last year, Artificial intelligence has taken the world by storm.
+Following the release of ChatGPT a year ago, Artificial intelligence has taken the world by storm.

 If you’re one of the few people that hasn’t used it, ChatGPT is an AI chatbot that has the ability to formulate human-like responses to pretty much any question you ask it.
 While the information it serves up isn’t always 100% accurate, many of its responses are terrifyingly impressive.

-ChatGPT has become so popular over the past few months that it officially became the fastest-growing app in history in January 2023, after its daily users doubled in the space of a month.
+ChatGPT has become so popular over the past year that it officially became the fastest-growing app in history in January 2023, after its daily users doubled in the space of a month.

 Scared of missing out on the AI bandwagon Google launched its own ‘Bard‘ chatbot in March, though many say it isn’t quite as sophisticated as the latest version of Chat GPT – GPT 4.

-It’s worth knowing that AI technology doesn’t just refer to clever chatbots.
-OpenAI, the creators of ChatGPT, have also released ‘DALL·E2‘, a free-to-use AI image generator that can draw artwork from simple text instructions.
+It’s worth knowing that AI technology doesn’t just refer to chatbots.
+OpenAI, the creators of ChatGPT, have also released ‘DALL·E2‘, a free-to-try AI image generator that can draw artwork from simple text instructions.
+Other AI image generators include Midjourney, Jasper Art, NightCafe to name a few.

 If you were wondering, we had DALL·E2 create the below image for us following a prompt to ‘create an image for an article about investing in AI’.
 (We’ll let you be the judge of its creation!)